As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 The Masonic pavement is one of the most recognized symbols of the fraternity.

-The floor of Masonic lodges is made of mosaic pavements; various stones joined together to form a pattern in the form of painting.
-It is said that King Solomon’s temple flooring incorporated black and white mosaic pavements.
+The floor of Masonic lodges is made of mosaic pavements; various stones joined together to form a pattern in the form of a painting.

 According to French Masons, the mosaic pavement educates members that they were once part of a Fraternity that bound people together; hence the pre-existing bonds should be maintained and strengthened.